sensor-dream/APIVOF/guidelines/list-info/g-packs-in-system-fedora-34.md

 <summary>gimpfx-foundry</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : Additional GIMP plugins
+Short desc    : Additional GIMP plugins
 URL          : http://gimpfx-foundry.sourceforge.net/
-Лицензия     : GPLv2+ and GPLv3+ and Public Domain
+License      : GPLv2+ and GPLv3+ and Public Domain
-Описание     : These scripts allow GIMP graphics to be endowed with special effects, such as
+Descript     : These scripts allow GIMP graphics to be endowed with special effects, such as
              : blurring or distorting them in certain ways.
 This package has 117+ new
              : scripts for GIMP that are not part of the graphic software's standard
              : installation.